1-Pay Flea Market Consignment Software | Space Rental Management

 There is no limit to the number of booths/vendors that can be tracked.

-Each vendor can have a different percentage share of sales.
+Each vendor and each item can have a different percentage share of sales.

 Mall managers can sell their own merchandise.